-The availability of financial information depends on which country you are looking at, and what types of companies.
+The availability of financial information depends on the size and type of the company you are looking at, and the country in which it has its headquarters.
 For many industrialised countries it is relatively easy and low-cost or free to obtain financials on companies of interest.
 If the company is publicly quoted, then you should be able to find full financial information, as this will be made available to shareholders.
 However it can be harder to find financial information on private companies.

 In some markets there are statutory requirements to make private company financials publicly available (although the actual data submitted may vary depending on company size).
 Most European Union countries as well as Australia, India and a number of others have this legal requirement.
 Unfortunately there are many countries where private companies do not have to file publicly, making it difficult to obtain good quality financial information, even using services such as Dun & Bradstreet (http://www.dnb.com).